Flavor Invariants and Renormalization-group Equations in the Leptonic Sector with Massive Majorana Neutrinos: Invariant Theory and Hilbert Series

 It is crucial to keep in mind that the generators may \emph{not} be algebraically independent~\cite{Trautner2018, Trautner2020}.
 This is very different from the case of vector space, where all the basic vectors are also (linearly) independent.
 Here ``algebraic independence" of a set of invariants, say $\left\{I_1^{}, I_2^{},..., I_r^{}\right\}$, means that there does not exist a polynomial $P$ such that $P\left(I_1^{}, I_2^{},..., I_r^{}\right)=0$, otherwise the set of invariants are algebraically dependent.
 The maximal number of algebraically-independent invariants, say $r$, is called the Krull dimension of the ring.
 A significant result which is not difficult to prove is that the Krull dimension of the ring equals the number of physical observables in the theory.

 In general, the Krull dimension of the ring is always less than or equal to the dimension of the generating set, i.e.,

-and \begin{itemize} \item if $r=m$, the ring is free and all the generators of the ring are algebraically-independent; \item if $r<m$, then there exist nontrivial algebraic relations among the generators.
+and \begin{itemize} \item if $r=m$, the ring is free and all the generators of the ring are algebraically independent; \item if $r<m$, then there exist nontrivial algebraic relations among the generators.
 These relations are called {\it syzygies} in the mathematical literature. \end{itemize}

 If the number of the generators minus the number of the syzygies is equal to the Krull dimension, the ring is called a complete intersection, otherwise it is a non-complete intersection.
 We will see later that the algebraic structures are very different for complete and non-complete intersection rings.
 Given a physical theory and a symmetry group $G$, the three fundamental problems in the invariant theory can be summarized as~\cite{Sturmfels2008} \begin{itemize} \item construct all the basic invariants; \item for any given invariant, find out an algorithm to decompose it into the polynomials of the basic invariants; \item find out all the syzygies among the basic invariants. \end{itemize}